s-kella/Programming-vacancies-compare/README.md

 ### Project Goals

-The code is written for educational purposes
+The code is written for educational purposes.